Background pattern

 Each Tandemact 30 mg/4 mg tablet contains 30 mg of pioglitazone (as hydrochloride) and 4 mg of glimepiride.

-• The other components are microcrystalline cellulose, sodium croscarmellose, hydroxypropylmethylcellulose, lactose monohydrate (see section 2 “Tandemact contains lactose monohydrate”), magnesium stearate and polysorbate 80.
+• The other components are microcrystalline cellulose, sodium croscarmellose, hydroxypropylmethylcellulose, lactose monohydrate (see section 2 "Tandemact contains lactose monohydrate"), magnesium stearate, and polysorbate 80.

-Appearance of Tandemact and contents of the container
+Appearance of Tandemact and Packaging Contents

-• Tandemact 30 mg/2 mg tablets are white or almost white, round, convex, engraved on one face with “4833 G” and with “30/2” on the other.
+• Tandemact 30 mg/2 mg tablets are white or almost white, round, convex, engraved on one side with "4833 G" and with "30/2" on the other.

-• Tandemact 30 mg/4 mg tablets are white or almost white, round, convex, engraved on one face with “4833 G” and with “30/4” on the other.
+• Tandemact 30 mg/4 mg tablets are white or almost white, round, convex, engraved on one side with "4833 G" and with "30/4" on the other.

 Marketing Authorization Holder